whitneysteve/code-samples/101/README.md

 # Coding 101

-Various computer science-y algorithms algorithms written in Scala, Javascript and Ruby.
+Various computer science-y algorithms and data structures written in Scala, Javascript and Ruby.

 ## Instructions